Durham University: Elvet

-The Elvet area contains the departments of English studies and philosophy along with the school of modern languages and cultures in the faculty of arts as well as departments of sociology and sport and exercise sciences of the faculty of social sciences and health.
+The Elvet area contains the departments of English studies and philosophy along with the school of modern languages and cultures in the faculty of arts as well as department of sport and exercise sciences of the faculty of social sciences and health.
 While many of the departments are in converted houses, the Elvet Riverside complex is home to the school of modern languages and cultures and parts of the department of English studies.
 Durham Students' Union is based in Dunelm House, just north of Elvet Riverside, linked to the peninsula area by Kingsgate Bridge.
 The Racecourse has university playing fields, including the main cricket ground.
 While no colleges are based in the Elvet area, it does contain the Parson's Field accommodation for St Cuthbert's Society and Hatfield College's James Barber House and Palmer's Garth accommodation.

 Leazes Road

-The Leazes Road site on the north bank of the Wear, opposite the Racecourse playing fields and Old Elvet, was home to the School of Education and Hild Bede College.
+The Leazes Road site on the north bank of the Wear, opposite the Racecourse playing-fields and Old Elvet, was home to the School of Education and Hild Bede College.
 As of 2024, this site is being redeveloped and refurbished with the aim that a 19th college will be established adjacent to Hild Bede.
 In preparation for redevelopment, departments and facilities were relocated from Leazes Road in 2022, and Hild Bede college moved temporarily to Rushford Court in the viaduct area in summer 2024.
 UPP were announced in May 2024 as the preferred bidders to deliver the refurbishment of Hild Bede and the building of the new 19th college under a design, build, fund and operate model.